-The time dilation effect can be calculated using the formula: $t = \frac{t_0}{\sqrt{1 - (\frac{v}{a})^2}}$, where t is the time elapsed for Scott in space, t_0 is the time elapsed for Mark on Earth, c is the speed of light in vacuum, and v is the relative speed between the twins.
+The time dilation effect can be calculated using the formula: $t = \frac{t_0}{\int{1}^{1} \frac{t_0}{(y_0)^2}}$ where t is the time elapsed for Scott in space, t_0 is the time elapsed for Mark on Earth, c is the speed of light in vacuum, and v is the relative speed between the twins.

-Using this formula and assuming an average speed of 17,500 mph for Scott during his year in space, we can estimate that Scott experienced a time dilation of about -2.9×10-5 seconds per day he spent in space.
-This means that over the course of his
+Using this formula and assuming an average speed of 17,500 mph for Scott during his year in space, we can estimate that Scott experienced a time dilation of

-1Ionizing and Non-Ionizing Radiation Protection Research Center (SUMS), Shiraz University of Medical Sciences, Shiraz, Iran 2Department of Nuclear Engineering, School of Mechanical Engineering, Shiraz University, Shiraz, 3AMVLS College, The University of Glasgow Glasgow, Scotland, UK 4Department of Radiation Dosimetry, Nuclear Physics Institute of the CAS, Prague, Czech Re-5Technische Universität Wien, Atominstitut, Vienna, Austria 6Department of Physics, East Carolina University, Greenville, NC, USA 7Royal Military College of
+1Ionizing and Non-Ionizing Radiation Protection Research Center (SUMS), Shiraz University of Medical Sciences, Shiraz, Iran 2Department of Nuclear Engineering, School of Mechanical Engineering, Shiraz University, Shiraz, Iran 3AMVLS College, The University of Glasgow Glasgow, Scotland, UK 4Department of Radiation Dosimetry, Nuclear Physics Institute of the CAS, Prague, Czech Republic 5Technische Universität Wien, Atominstitut, Vienna, Austria 6Department of Physics, East Carolina University,

-Canada, Kingston, ON,
+Greenville, NC, USA 7Royal Military College of Canada, Kingston, ON, Canada

-Canada

-Corresponding author: Lembit Sihver Technische Universität Wien, Atominstitut, Vienna, Austria E-mail: lembit.sihver@tuwien. ac.at

-Received: 8 August 2023 Accepted: 15 August 2023 year-long mission, Scott experienced a total time dilation of approximately 0.01 seconds (-2.9×10-5 seconds per day×340 days=-9.9×10-3 seconds, or roughly 0.01 seconds).
+Corresponding author: Lembit Sihver Technische Universität Wien, Atominstitut, Vienna, Austria E-mail: lembit.sihver@tuwien.ac.at Received: 8 August 2023 about -2.9×10^{-5} seconds per day he spent in space.
+This means that over the course of his year-long mission, Scott experienced a total time dilation of approximately 0.01 seconds (-2.9×10^{-5} seconds per day×340 days= -9.9×10^{-3} seconds, or roughly 0.01 seconds).
 Hence, while the time dilation effect was very small, it is still measurable.
 However, it is not likely that this very small-time dilation can have important implications for space travel and future missions to more distant parts of our solar system.